Winter Wildlife Tour

 Intrigued?
 Reach out for more details.

-The Winter Wildlife Tour is an intense seven day adventure designed to bring you face to face with some of the most iconic of all wildlife.
+The Winter Wildlife Tour is an intense five day adventure designed to bring you face to face with some of the most iconic of all wildlife.
 It offers a rare opportunity to encounter an incredible diversity of species, many of which are found nowhere else on Earth.
 From the wetlands of the south to the dense Yambaru jungles of the north, this journey is designed to bring guests face-to-face with Okinawa’s most elusive and fascinating wildlife.
 The adventure begins with migratory birdwatching, featuring the endangered Black-faced Spoonbill, Grey-faced Buzzards, and the agile Japanese Sparrowhawks.
-As the tour ventures into the heart of the Yambaru forests, guests will search for endemic treasures like the Okinawa Rail, a flightless bird hidden deep within the jungle, and the striking Ryukyu Robin.
+As the tour ventures into the heart of the Yambaru jungle, guests will search for endemic treasures like the Okinawa Rail, a flightless bird hidden deep within the jungle, and the striking Ryukyu Robin.
 As night falls, the rainforest transforms into a world of nocturnal wonders, offering glimpses of Ishikawa’s Frog, the Hime Habu snake, and the Ryukyu Scops Owl, all while surrounded by the symphony of the subtropical night.

 Please reach out for more details via the Contact Page here on this website.
 I look forward to answering all and any questions you may have concerning this, or any other tours that I also offer.